Why is getting to the doctor such a hassle?

 In Europe: the government hand-in-hand with hospitals

-On the old continent, it’s usually the government and medical facilities, who is responsible for patient transportation.
+On the old continent, it’s usually the government and medical facilities who are responsible for patient transportation.
 In the UK, when patient transport service (PTS) is required, healthcare providers will connect their patients with an appropriate service provider.
 The government provides some regional PTS services through National Health Service ambulances.
 However, currently, small and large private businesses run most patient transport services in Britain.
 Yet, the system has serious flaws: patients have to wait long hours, miss the appointments, etc. In 2014, some organizations even launched a campaign called Sick of Waiting to change the situation.

 In France, patient transportation services are provided in three different ways, by ambulance, by light medical vehicles (VSL) and by taxi.
 When a patient needs transport to or from a doctor or hospital, they can take a cab, VSL or ambulance, then make a claim to Social Security and be reimbursed.
 The patient’s facility or physician chooses whatever approved service with which they have contacts.
 In the past few years, this model has been attacked by the French government because of the spiraling costs of taxis.